-The Corporation believes that operation of the Facilities, and associated business associate relationships in the corporate family, is conducted in material compliance with HIPAA requirements, as well as state laws regarding the confidentiality of personally identifiable information.
+The Corporation believes that operation of the Facilities, and associated business associate (vendors and subcontractors) relationships in the corporate family, is conducted in material compliance with HIPAA requirements, as well as U.S. state laws regarding the confidentiality of personally identifiable information.
 However, the Corporation and the Facilities recognize that compliance does not equate to invincibility, and the Corporation and the Facilities continue to evaluate and invest in good information privacy and security programs and practices.
 To date, the Corporation and the Facilities have not experienced any material information security breaches.